capogreco/capogreco.github.io/_posts/2022-08-25-web_audio_api_synths.md

     cnv_1.height = cnv_1.width * 9 / 16
     cnv_1.style.backgroundColor = 'orange'

-    // create a property of that canvase element
+    // create a property of that canvas element
     // called "running" and store on it
     // the value "false"
     cnv_1.running = false